dino-/custom-udev-pa/README.md

 ## Synopsis

-Custom set-up for automatically switching to a bluetooth headphone
+Configuration for automatically switching between speakers and bluetooth headphones on Ubuntu or similar distros

 ## Description

-I wanted to configure a system to automatically switch to only the bluetooth headphones when they connect and to switch back to the normal (HDMI, in this case) sound output when the headphones disconnect.
+I wanted to configure a system to automatically use only the bluetooth headphones when they connect and to switch back to the normal (HDMI, in this case) sound output when the headphones disconnect.
 The default behavior in Ubuntu 18.x's pulseaudio config was not doing this correctly.